 Florida and Arizona top the list of preferred warm weather destinations for retired Canadian travellers.

-Although the sun has yet to set on summer, if you are retired (or of retirement age) and like to travel, you may already be setting your sights on where you can go to escape winter's wrath.
+The sun has set on summer and if you are retired (or of retirement age) and like to travel, you may be setting your sights on where you can go to escape winter's wrath.

 According to a recent Kanetix.ca survey, 30.1 per cent of Canadians who are 55 or older chose Florida as their top destination for winter travel:

 - Florida: 30.1 per cent

 - California: 12.7 per cent

 - Mexico and Texas tied with 5.2 per cent of traveller votes each